PALOMAOC/Node.js_react/README.md

 ### Bugs deBugs

 >*default Cloud Build service account "<>@cloudbuild.gserviceaccount.com" does not have secretmanager.versions.access permissions for secret "<>DB_URL_ATLAS"*

 Secret Manager Admin to Cloud Build Service Account

 >- versionName: projects/1048208750877/secrets/DB_URL_ATLAS/versions/1

 Without ''

+> Deployment failed
+ERROR: (gcloud.run.deploy) Revision 'react-nodejs-cloudbuilds-server-00003-znx' is not ready and cannot serve traffic.
+The user-provided container failed to start and listen on the port defined provided by the PORT=3000 environment variable.
+Logs for this revision might contain more information.